SPFx: Check if User is an Admin or an Owner is SharePoint

 Alternative Approach: Checking Membership in Site Owners Group

-Another way to check for admin rights is to verify if the user is part of the “Owners” group:
+Another way to check for admin rights is verifying whether the user is part of the “Owners” group:

 const ownersGroupUrl = `${this.context.pageContext.web.absoluteUrl}/_api/web/AssociatedOwnerGroup/Users?$filter=Title eq '${this.context.pageContext.user.displayName}'`;